cultureandempire/cultureandempire.github.io/README.md

 It is true that the EU Parliament passed the DRD in February 2006, six months after the London bombings.
 However in June of 2005, one month *before* the London bombings, the European Parliament had already [rejected the draft proposal](http://www.zdnet.com/eu-parliament-rejects-data-retention-plans-3039203034/).
 It was finally passed only by force; the European Commission threatening much worse legislation if Parliament rejected it again.

 The digital revolution does present a real, existential challenge to the Para-state.
 However this challenge is like an off-shore tsunami, taking place deep beneath the surface, and almost invisible until it is very close by.
-That makes it all the more dangerous, but also too subtle to have registered on the radars of our leaders, before the Facebook revolutions of 2011 and later.
+That makes it all the more dangerous, yet also too subtle to have registered on the radars of our leaders, before the Facebook revolutions of 2011 and later.

 Something else happened.
 It must have been around the turn of the century, and whatever it was, it created enough paranoia and fear to drive major world governments to do some pretty extreme stuff.
 We're not just talking about good statesmanship and careful preventive action.
 We're talking about a broad international agreement to disregard the rule of law in the name of maintaining order; specifically, to undermine laws that protect privacy and the freedom to assemble.